Previous dayJanuary 28, 2026Next day

 75.1 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 33 km WNW of Anchor Point, Alaska came in on January 28, 2026 at 23:10 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 3 hours earlier.
+A magnitude 2.0 earthquake was recorded 33 km WNW of Anchor Point, Alaska on January 28, 2026 at 23:10 UTC.
+Coming 3 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of 75.1 km, the event was intermediate depth.
-Geolocation places the event at 59.913°N, -152.373°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 59.913°, -152.373°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28